Berserker (novel series): Berserkers

 The Berserkers are intelligent machines, created by an organic race in the past, as a doomsday weapon, a group of robots with one goal: to destroy all organic life.
 They turned on their own creators, wiping them out.

 The Berserker brain is based on the decay of radioactive elements, to enable their moves to be unpredictable in the event that some race should ever 'crack their source code' and be able to predict perfectly their battle strategies.
 In rare instances, the unpredictable nature of Berserker decision making has actually worked in humans' favor.

 Berserkers exist in a multitude of shapes, sizes and forms.
 The most common Berserkers are large spherical interstellar spacecraft, heavily armed and armored, equipped with self-replicating factories, and capable of producing numerous scout craft, foot soldiers, and other weapons of war.

 Little is known of the Berserkers' history other than that they were created to destroy the Red Race, who are now extinct.
 The creators of the Berserkers are known as the Builders, who were also later destroyed by the Berserkers.

 The Builders

-The Builders were a precursor race, of whom little is known other than they created and were later destroyed by the Berserkers.
-Saberhagen describes them thus:

-The Builders created the Berserkers in a genocidal war with the Red Race, which ended in both races' extinction by the Berserkers.
+The Builders were a precursor race, of whom little is known other than they created the Berserkers in a genocidal war with the Red Race, which ended in both races' extinction by the Berserkers.